Your guide to doing business in Bulgaria

-Bulgaria is growing economy and the government has taken steps to present Bulgaria as an investor friendly destination.
+Bulgaria is a growing economy and the government has taken steps to present Bulgaria as an investor friendly destination.
 As well as the 10% flat corporate tax rate, the government offers reduced corporate tax for investors that are investing in backward regions (less industrialized) or regions that have high unemployment.

 Companies must have a legal entity before processing payroll.